dribnet/purvs/README.md

 This README explains the grid of random faces of faces for part3.

-In my case, I chose just one of my faces from the previous section: Minions.
+In my case, I chose just one of my faces from the previous section: mummy.